Czajnikowski/FlingUX/README.md

 Intention
 ------

 Basically almost all of the iOS applications uses UITableView component.
-Many of those offers the possibility to rearrange it’s cells (prioritizing, organizing things).
+Many of those offers the possibility to rearrange it's cells (prioritizing, organizing things).
+Many times I experienced the rearranging of cells uncomfortable.
 One thing that I really hate about the rearranging of the table view is that I need to move the rearranged cell, and drag it directly to the desired place - sometimes it takes even few seconds until you achieve your goal.
-Sometimes your goal is just to drop your cell on top, move it slightly up or down, precision isn’t the life or death.
+Sometimes your goal is just to drop your cell on top, move it slightly up or down, precision isn't the life or death.

-My idea is to implement solution, which will enhance rearranging with “fling” gesture.
+My idea is to implement solution, which will enhance rearranging with "fling" gesture.

 I’m starting with a very simple project, which is showing 30 cells.
 You can switch editing mode by long tap on any cell.
 Sample project include DCIntrospect pod for debug purposes.